oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

 ### 8. Data Generation
  - Go to the IDE and open `workspace/insurance/insurance/monitoring/data_generation.ipynb`
- - Provide the details manually in the second cell.
+ - Provide the INFERENCE_URL manually in the second cell.
  - Run all cells.